 History books aside, we know this because the actual Queen and Prince Philip apparently watch the show with Prince Edward and the Countess of Wessex for their weekly film nights!
 Which must be bloody awkward given some of the recent story lines.
 Maybe they’ve drifted off by the time Philip’s dancing girls make an appearance?

-So what has writer Peter Morgan and his employer Netflix got in store for us in the highly anticipated third season of this lavish TV drama?
+So what has writer Peter Morgan, and his employer Netflix, got in store for us in the highly anticipated third season of this lavish TV drama?

 First things first, when’s it coming out?

 Netflix have been tight-lipped with the actual date.
 But thankfully the cast less so.
 This week, despite Netflix’s best attempts to shroud the launch date in secrecy, cast-member Tobias Menzies (of whom, more to follow) let slip in an interview with the BBC “We shot season three and that starts in November”.
 Given it’s screening after the 31st October Brexit deadline, of course, perhaps a glimpse into the 1970s, with its unrest, 3-day weeks and numerous crises will be instructive as well as entertaining?

 There’s going to be a whole new cast

 What?
 But Claire Foy and Dr Who were the perfect on screen versions of the queen and Philip!
 But with an eye on the challenges of transforming thirty-something Foy into the shrivelled nonagenarian we know and love today, the programme makers have decided to scotch the whole cast and start again.
 They intend to do this every couple of series, so don’t get too attached to…